Orlanci, Aračinovo

 Orlanci (Орланци, Orllancë) is a village in the municipality of Aračinovo, Republic of North Macedonia.

 Demographics

 According to the 1467-68 Ottoman defter, Orlanci appears as being inhabited by an Orthodox Albanian population.
-Some families had a mixed Slav-Albanian anthroponomy - usually a Slavic first name and an Albanian last name or last names with Albanian patronyms and Slavic suffixes.
+Most of the population have albanian names or surnames.

 The names are: Oliver son of Tanush, Tan-ço son of Stamat, poor Tan-o (siromah), poor Goja (siromah), Dejan son of Kalin, Oliver son of Tanush, Tushko son of Oliver.

 According to the 2021 census, the village had a total of 890 inhabitants.
 Ethnic groups in the village include: